This post may contain affiliate links. Read the full disclosure here

 I am not a professional upholsterer so this is very much a DIY project.
 If you are looking for someone to do a detail perfect cushion top for your storage bench or box do check out the upholstery section of our business directory here where you’ll find some great professionals to take the job off your hands!

-But if you want the do it yourself toy box seat cushion version, read on for how I made mine!
+But if you want the do it yourself version for how to add a seat cushion to a toy box, read on for how I made mine!

 Toy BOX SEAT CUSHION – Materials Needed: